-Symptoms typical of diabetes include excessive thirst and hunger, frequent urination, and weight loss.
-Your doctor will make the diagnosis based on your symptoms and the results of the random plasma glucose test.
-This test is taken any time of day, without regard to when you have last eaten.
-A sample of your blood will be taken.
-The blood glucose level will be measured.
-A measure of 200 (mg/dl) [11.1 mmol/L] or higher indicates the presence of diabetes.
+This test is taken at a random time, without regard to when food was last eaten.
+A sample of blood will be taken.
+The glucose level will be measured.
+A measure of 200 (mg/dl) [11.1 mmol/L] or higher is a sign of diabetes.

 Two-hour Glucose Tolerance Test

-A sample of your blood will be obtained to measure blood sugar.
-Then, you will consume a drink that contains 75 grams of glucose dissolved in water.
-Two hours later, another blood sample will be obtained to measure blood sugar.
-If you have diabetes, your blood sugar level will rise higher than normal and remain high for a much longer time than is normal.
-A measure of 200 mg/dl (7 mmol/L) or above at 2 hours is considered a positive test.
+A blood sample will be taken to measure glucose levels.
+Then, a drink that has 75 grams of glucose will be given.
+Two hours later, another sample will be taken.
+In a person with diabetes, the glucose level will rise higher than normal and stay high for a much longer time.
+A measure of 200 mg/dl (7 mmol/L) or above at two hours is a sign of diabetes.

 Hemoglobin A1c (HbA1c)

-The HbA1c test is a good indicator of your average blood sugar levels over the previous 2-4 months.
-This test usually does not require any dietary restrictions.
-A sample of your blood will be taken.
-If your HBA1c level is 6.5% or higher, this indicates a diagnosis of diabetes.
+The HbA1c test measures blood glucose levels over the past 2 to 4 months.
+A fast is not needed before the test.
+A sample of blood will be taken.
+An HBA1c level of 6.5% or higher is a sign of diabetes.

 Fasting Plasma Glucose Test

-You will need to eat nothing for at least eight hours before the test.
-A sample of your blood will be taken.
-The blood glucose level will be measured.
-A measure of 126 milligrams per deciliter (mg/dl) (7 millimole per liter of blood [mmol/L]) or higher on 2 separate occasions indicates a diagnosis of diabetes.
+This test is done after a fast of at least 8 hours.
+A sample of blood will be taken to measure glucose levels.
+A measure of 126 milligrams per deciliter (mg/dl) (7 millimole per liter of blood [mmol/L]) or higher is a sign of diabetes.